Oscar Health Inc. (OSCR): Skating on Thin Ice? We Know the Answer

-Oscar Health Inc. (NYSE:OSCR) went down by -3.43% from its latest closing price compared to the recent 1-year high of $37.00.
-The company’s stock price has collected 8.32% of gains in the last five trading sessions.
+Oscar Health Inc. (NYSE:OSCR) went up by 9.15% from its latest closing price compared to the recent 1-year high of $37.00.
+The company’s stock price has collected 9.75% of gains in the last five trading sessions.
 Barron’s reported on 03/03/21 that Oscar Health, Backed by Josh Kushner, Falls Below Its IPO Price

 Is It Worth Investing in Oscar Health Inc. (NYSE :OSCR) Right Now?